-Recommendation 15: Annual Status Reports
+Recommendation 16: Annual Status Reports

 ICANN should provide at least annual written status reports on its progress towards implementing the recommendations of this WHOIS Review Team.
-The first of these reports should be published one year, at the latest, after ICANN tables the implementation plan mentioned in recommendation 16.
+The first of these reports should be published one year, at the latest, after ICANN publishes the implementation plan mentioned in recommendation 15, above.
 Each of these reports should contain all relevant information, including all underlying facts, figures and analyses.